Thomas More: Early political career

-In 1504 More was elected to Parliament to represent Great Yarmouth, and in 1510 began representing London.
+In 1504, More was elected to Parliament to represent Great Yarmouth, and in 1510 began representing London.

+More first attracted public attention by his conduct in the parliament of 1504, by his daring opposition to the King's demand for money.
+King Henry VII was entitled, according to feudal laws, to a grant on occasion of his daughter Margaret Tudor's marriage to James IV of Scotland.
+But he came to the House of Commons for a much larger sum than he intended to give with his daughter.
+The members, unwilling as they were to vote the money, were afraid to offend the King, until the silence was broken by More, whose speech is said to have moved the house to reduce the subsidy of three-fifteenths which the Government had demanded to £30,000.
+One of the chamberlains went and told his master that he had been thwarted by a beardless boy.
+Henry never forgave the audacity; but, for the moment, the only revenge he could take was upon More's father, whom upon some pretext he threw into the Tower, and he only released him upon payment of a fine of £100.
+Thomas More even found it advisable to withdraw from public life into obscurity.

+Henry died in 1509 and was succeeded by his son, who became King Henry VIII.

 From 1510, More served as one of the two undersheriffs of the City of London, a position of considerable responsibility in which he earned a reputation as an honest and effective public servant.
+Interested in public health, he became a Commissioner for Sewers in 1514.
 More became Master of Requests in 1514, the same year in which he was appointed as a Privy Counsellor.
-After undertaking a diplomatic mission to the Holy Roman Emperor, Charles V, accompanying Thomas Wolsey, Cardinal Archbishop of York, to Calais and Bruges, More was knighted and made under-treasurer of the Exchequer in 1521.
+After undertaking a diplomatic mission to the Holy Roman Emperor, Charles V, accompanying Thomas Wolsey, Cardinal Archbishop of York, to Calais (for the Field of the Cloth of Gold) and Bruges, More was knighted and made under-treasurer of the Exchequer in 1521.

-As secretary and personal adviser to King Henry VIII, More became increasingly influential: welcoming foreign diplomats, drafting official documents, and serving as a liaison between the King and Lord Chancellor Wolsey.
+As secretary and personal adviser to Henry VIII, More became increasingly influential: welcoming foreign diplomats, drafting official documents, attending the court of the Star Chamber for his legal prowess but delegated to judge in the under-court for 'poor man's cases' and serving as a liaison between the King and Lord Chancellor Wolsey.
 More later served as High Steward for the Universities of Oxford and Cambridge.

-In 1523 More was elected as knight of the shire (MP) for Middlesex and, on Wolsey's recommendation, the House of Commons elected More its Speaker.
-In 1525 More became Chancellor of the Duchy of Lancaster, with executive and judicial responsibilities over much of northern England.
+In 1523, More was elected as knight of the shire (MP) for Middlesex and, on Wolsey's recommendation, the House of Commons elected More its Speaker.
+In 1525, More became Chancellor of the Duchy of Lancaster, with executive and judicial responsibilities over much of northern England.